Set up & Integrate

 It is important to note also that some merchants may not be able to access Google Pay, depending on their sector.
 See the Google Pay Policies For Business for more detail.

-For information on a direct integration with Google Pay, view our Google Pay guides.
+For information on Acquired.com's option for a direct integration with Google Pay, view our Google Pay guides.

 Testing Google Pay

 In order to test Google Pay payments, you must use the Google Pay test card suite.
-View our Testing Google Pay guide here.
+Ensure that google wallet is enabled on a Google Chrome browser and you will be able to test.
+For more information on testing different scenarios, please refer to our Testing Google Pay guide here.

 Pay by Bank